 Events are great if you want a high turn out of possible names you might want to keep in constant contact with.
-You can do a quick web search to find forums, conferences, business seminars and workshops for multi family real estate investors.
+You can do a quick web search to find forums, conferences, business seminars and workshops for real estate investors.
 Sign up for these events and remember to have your “elevator pitch” ready.
 Having one will make it easier for you to introduce yourself and what you do, and stir some interest in your venture towards multifamily property investing.

 3. Join clubs and meetings